US STOCKS-Wall St tumbles as ECB discord stirs fears

 "The ECB is critical in dealing with and potentially solving the sovereign debt issue, so when you get a new story like this, that there's internal turmoil in the ECB, that immediately has implications for the bond-buying program, which immediately has implications on the capital level in European banks," said Jack de Gan, chief investment officer at Harbor Advisory Corp in Portsmouth, New Hampshire.

-The ECB has been buying up sovereign bonds to help hold down borrowing costs in some debt-strapped euro zone members, and the program has been considered critical to arresting market contagion.
-[ID:nL5E7K91CF]
+Terrorism threats against New York City and Washington just ahead of the 10th anniversary of the September 11 attacks also prompted investors to sell equities ahead of the weekend.

-Unnerving traders further were unconfirmed terrorism threats against New York City and Washington just ahead of the 10th anniversary of the September 11, attacks.
+"Later in the day, we'll be dealing with concerns nobody wants to be long over the weekend because of these unconfirmed terrorism reports," de Gan said.

-The S&P 500 was on track to end the week more than 1 percent lower and is now down 8.2 percent this year.
+The S&P 500 was on track to end the week more than 1 percent lower.

-"There is an extreme amount of negativity," said Sam Ginzburg, a senior trader at First New York Securities.
+At a meeting of Group of Seven finance chiefs being held in France, U.S. Treasury Secretary Timothy Geithner on Friday pressed Europe's strongest economies to give "unequivocal" financial support to weaker euro zone states to overcome a debt crisis that threatens the world economy.

-Shares of some big companies fell after Obama's speech did not address proposals to allow large, multinational companies to repatriate an estimated $1.5 trillion of overseas profits to the United States at a reduced tax rate.
+Investors remained skeptical about how much of President Barack Obama's $447 billion proposal to generate U.S. jobs would make it through Congress.
+Obama on Thursday night challenged Congress to enact tax cuts and new spending to revive a stalled job market, but he faces an uphill fight to win over Republicans.

-At a meeting of finance chiefs from the Group of Seven wealthy nations being held in France, U.S. Treasury Secretary Timothy Geithner on Friday pressed Europe's strongest economies to give "unequivocal" financial support to weaker euro zone states to overcome a debt crisis that threatens the world economy.
+Shares of Bank of America, a Dow component which earlier in the week announced a far-reaching reorganization of senior management, slid 2.1 percent to $7.05.

-Shares of Bank of America, a Dow component that earlier this week announced a far-reaching reorganization of senior management, slid 2.8 percent to $7.
+A number of brokerages, including Jefferies, cut price targets on Texas Instruments Inc TXN.N after the company warned its third-quarter earnings and revenue would be worse than already low expectations.
+[ID:nN1E787113] The stock was up 1.2 percent to $26.10 after trading as low as $25.52 earlier.

 Feb 8 Wall Street opened slightly lower on Wednesday, weighed down by financial and healthcare stocks.